Geevarghese Ivanios: Death

 Geevarghese died on 15 July 1953, at the age of 70 after a prolonged illness.
 Following his death, his remains were placed on the episcopal throne of St. Mary's Pro-Cathedral in accordance with the customs of both the Orthodox Church and the Syro-Malankara Catholic Church.
 He was dressed in his episcopal robes, with his pastoral staff and cross in hand.

 On the morning of the funeral, a solemn procession transported his remains from St. Mary's Pro-Cathedral to the crypt of the incomplete new cathedral.
 The procession was attended by thousands, including many who had joined the Catholic Church under his leadership.
 The Archbishop was buried in a seated position in the main niche of the cathedral crypt, making him the first interred in the cathedral he had initiated.

 Legacy

 In 1999, Mar Ivanios College became the first institution affiliated with the University of Kerala to receive accreditation from the National Assessment and Accreditation Council.

 The Malankara Catholic Youth Movement holds memorial meetings at Geevarghese's tomb on the eve of his commemoration.

-Veneration
+Beatification process

-Geevarghese was declared a Servant of God (Daivadasan), the initial step in the process toward sainthood, on 14 July 2007, one day before the 54th anniversary of his death.
+Upon the opening of his cause, Geevarghese was declared a Servant of God on 14 July 2007, one day before the 54th anniversary of his death.
 The proclamation was delivered by his third successor, Cardinal Baselios Cleemis, at St. Mary's Malankara Syrian Catholic Cathedral, in Pattom.
-The process for his canonization remains ongoing.
-On 14 March 2024, Pope Francis recognized Archbishop Geevarghese Mar Ivanios' practice of heroic virtues and conferred upon him the title of Venerable.
+The process for his beatification remains ongoing.
+On 14 March 2024, Pope Francis recognized Archbishop Geevarghese Mar Ivanios' practice of heroic virtue and conferred upon him the title of venerable.